-Gary McLaughlin focuses on the representation and counseling of employers in a wide variety of labor and employment matters, especially class, collective, and representative actions and other complex employment disputes.
+- Focuses on the representation of employers in a wide variety of labor and employment matters, especially class, collective and representative actions and other complex employment disputes.

 - Represents Fortune 500 companies and other major employers in high stakes litigation and provides strategic counseling to avoid litigation.

 Gary McLaughlin represents employers in employment and related matters in state and federal courts and before administrative agencies.
 His practice includes extensive experience with wage and hour class action and other representative litigation, including California Private Attorneys General Act (“PAGA”) actions, as well as discrimination, harassment, retaliation and wrongful termination claims.
 Gary also counsels employers on labor and employment matters, such as wage and hour matters, terminations, investigations, family and medical leaves, employee handbooks, independent contractor issues and contracts, and he frequently advises employers on California non-compete and restrictive covenant issues.
 He has represented clients in a variety of industries including retail, food services, insurance, financial services, healthcare and entertainment.